varlabz/dumsum/data/defaults.md

 # CONTEXT
 {CONTEXT}

+# OUTPUT INSTRUCTIONS
+- Output your final analysis must be a JSON format, including original question and answer and brief explanation.
+- If you don't know answer use 0 or No as part of JSON response.
+- The answer must be short as possible.

 # OUTPUT
-Output your final analysis must be a JSON format, including original question and answer and brief explanation.
-If you don't know answer must use 0 or No.
-The answer must be short as possible.
+Must use JSON as result.
 Example JSON output:
 ```json
 {{